bluccino/old-tutorial/README.md

 model which controls one of the 4 sets of buttons and LEDs .
 ```

 This sounded promising, especially the phrase 'simple'.
 When we examined the 'simple application' we found one source file main.c which has 647 lines.
-Whoppa - more than 600 lines of source code and such an application is termed 'simple'?
+Whoppa - more than 600 lines of source code for a 'simple application'?
 Let's go back to the year 1978 when Brian W. Kernighan and Dennis M. Ritchie published their book "The C Programming Language".
 In a very early section they presented the world's most famous program:

 ![image](https://user-images.githubusercontent.com/17394277/145695547-f0345886-8ad6-487f-973e-6e99c6c4ccbc.png)